ahmedfgad/GeneticAlgorithmPython/docs/source/gann.md

     print(f"Fitness    = {ga_instance.best_solution()[1]}")
 ```

-After preparing the fitness and callback function, next is to create an instance of the `pygad.GA` class.
+After preparing the fitness and callback functions, the next step is to create an instance of the `pygad.GA` class.

 ### Create an Instance of the `pygad.GA` Class